April 24, 2018

 Ryan notes that sounds in the bay can vary dramatically.
 “It can be quiet at times, and then go from quiet to cacophony in minutes.
 So if people don’t hear much at one point in time, they should definitely check in again later.”

-In addition to hearing sounds from the hydrophone, listeners can also “see” the sounds in the form of a spectrogram that scrolls across the screen of the YouTube video.
-There is a 30-minute delay for computer processing and archiving between the time when the sounds are captured by the hydrophone and the time that they show up on the screen.
+There is a 10-minute delay for computer processing and archiving between the time when the sounds are captured by the hydrophone and the time that they show up on the audio stream.

 To help listeners explore the variety of sounds from the hydrophone, the MBARI team also prepared an online “listening room” web page.
 Recordings on this web page help visitors identify and learn about the calls made by different types of whales and dolphins, as well as natural processes such as rain and earthquakes.